-This is another great challenge that every survivalist should try and you don’t really have to go into the woods to try this.
+This is another significant challenge that every survivalist should try and you don’t really have to go into the woods to try this.
 You need a dark night with little moonlight and the environment is not that important.
 The challenge here is to build a fire without a flashlight.
 Making a fire based on feel rather than sight is not easy and you will learn that using a ferrocerium rod will disrupt your natural night vision.
 The sparks have a blinding effect that will impair your sight and aiming capacities.
 The trick here is not to look directly at your tools and materials and use mainly your peripheral vision.
-Squinting your eyes will also help and scrapping with the ferro rod, rather than down into it will prevent you from disrupting the fire setup.
+Squinting your eyes will also help and scrapping with the Ferro rod, rather than down into it will prevent you from disrupting the fire setup.

 Suggested article: How to develop night vision for survival

 Making a fire using the two is one, one is none rule

 Making a fire in the wilderness during the winter season is no easy task.
 Snow falling from an above evergreen and damp ground can ruin your fire setup.
 This scenario may seem easy, but for some, it proved to be quite a challenge.
 The idea here is to throw water or snow over a fire that is lit but hasn’t settled yet.
 Depending on the construction some fire setups will shed water and shield the flame while others will be exhausted.
 You will have to relight the fire as quickly as possible without wasting precious time.